lukehuang/finnmath/README.md

 * Matrix decomposition, reduction or factorization
 * Polynomials

-finnMath is written in Java and uses Maven as its build automation tool so it should interoperate seamlessly with other JVM technologies.
+finnMath is written in Java and uses Gradle as its build automation tool so it should interoperate seamlessly with other JVM technologies.
 Dependencies are Guava, Commons Lang and SLF4J and for tests AssertJ and JUnit.

 ## Implementation details